Defining Custom Fields

 While setting up the Template or Steps, you can add values to these Custom Fields.

-Custom Fields can also be used in Configuration matrices.
+Custom Fields can also be used in Configuration matrices, Incident Management System and Document Management System.

 To create a Custom Field:

->The page Custom Fields opens.
+The page Custom Field opens.
 The list of all the available Custom Fields is displayed.

 The following operations can be performed using the buttons numbered above.